-The breakdown of recognised deferred tax assets and liabilities in 2020 and 2019 is as follows:
+The breakdown of recognised deferred tax assets and liabilities in 2021 and 2020 is as follows:

-Thousands of euros
+Thousand ls of euros

-2020 2019
+2021 2020

-Temporary differences:

-Long-term employee benefit obligations 151 221
+Temporary differences: Long-term employee benefit obligations Other 150 (6) 151 (14)

-Other (14) (14)

-Total deferred tax assets 137 207
+Total deferred tax assets 144 137

-The deferred tax assets indicated above were recognised in the balance sheet as the Company's Directors considered that, based on the best estimate of the Company's future earnings, it is probable that these assets will be recovered.
+The deferred tax assets indicated above were recognised in the statement of financial position as the Company's Directors considered that, based on the best estimate of the Company's future earnings, it is probable that these assets will be recovered.

-At 31 December 2020 and 2019, there were no other tax losses or deferred tax assets that had not been recognised.
+At 31 December 2021 and 2020, there were no other tax losses or deferred tax assets that had not been recognised.